Thomas Boatwright

-Thomas A. Boatwright (born February 6, 1980, in North Carolina) is an American comic book artist and writer.
+Thomas A. Boatwright (born February 6, 1980) is an American comic book artist and writer.

 Career

 Thomas A. Boatwright's earliest breakthrough into mainstream comics came in 2007, when Image Comics published The Surreal Adventures of Edgar Allan Poo through Jim Valentino's Shadowline imprint.
 Boatwright's relationship with Shadowline continued with the publication of Cemetery Blues in 2008, a series he co-created with writer Ryan Rubio.